The Xerox Rochester International Jazz Festival is held annually in Downtown Rochester, New York in the East End Entertainment and Cultural District.

 For the seventh time, the Festival and WXXI Television (a PBS network station) partnered on a series of one-hour concerts recorded live at the festival.
 The shows will be shown nationwide on PBS stations.

 Investing in the next generation is a major focus of the festival.

-In addition to delivering an exhilarating and diverse program of music, XRIJF is also proud to make a significant economic impact to the Rochester region, exceeding $150 million over 15 years.
+In addition to delivering an exhilarating and diverse program of music, XRIJF is also proud to make a significant economic impact on the Rochester region, exceeding $150 million over 15 years.

-The festival's impact can also be felt throughout the year.
-It has paved the way for more live music in area venues, and new music venues.
-It has developed audiences for many artists who are invited back by other area organizations for fundraisers and concerts.
+The festival's impact can be felt throughout the year.
+It has paved the way for more live music in area venues and built audiences for many artists who are invited back by other area organizations for fundraisers and concerts.

 The XRIJF organization has been a tireless advocate for the arts as a key sector of our economy and a significant influence in showcasing Rochester, New York's wide-ranging resources and riches in the cultural arts making it a destination for people worldwide.